Guibibi/CodeRadio-Desktop/README.md

 ![Image of application](https://i.imgur.com/8iCTM3j.png)

+# Features
+* Minimalist design.

+* Works on both Linux and Windows.

+* Small windows size.

+* Support for Play/Pause button on your keyboard.

 **How to download**

 You can download the .exe or linux release from the releases tab on github,